Howard family: History

-Both the Dukedom and Earl Marshalship have been the subject of repeated attainders and restorations in the 15th to 17th centuries.
+Both the Duchy and Earl Marshalship have been the subject of repeated attainders and restorations in the 15th to 17th centuries.
 Before Charles II restored the titles for good, the Howards had inherited the ancient title of Earl of Arundel through an heiress, and formed additional branches that have continued to this day.

 A branch of the Howard family has been seated at Castle Howard, one of England's most magnificent country houses, for over 300 years.